ucdavis/plone.ucdploneskin/README.txt

   portlet_login page template.
 It causes a login area to display in the left nav.
 I wonder if this skin product can override it with some sort of reverse inheritance?

+  Also, if you use CAS you should consider turning off member folder creation in portal_membership.
+If you don't, random CAS users will have valid member folders (temporarily?) where they can create content.

 Credits